Mon to Fri:

 • Ongoing filter replacement costs, though less frequent

-• Can be overkill for small households or good water quality
+• It can be overkill for small households or good water quality

-• Doesn’t filter contaminants from an entry point to the system
+• It doesn’t filter contaminants from an entry point to the system

-• Takes up significant space for tanks and filtration equipment
+• It takes up significant space for tanks and filtration equipment

 Comparing The Two Systems

-When deciding between point-of-use and whole-home water filtration, there are a few key factors to compare to determine the best option for your needs.
+When deciding between point-of-use and whole-home water filtration, a few key factors must be considered to determine the best option for your needs.

 Effectiveness

-Point-of-use filters are highly effective at removing contaminants right at the tap, providing clean water for drinking and cooking.
+Point-of-use filters are highly effective at removing contaminants at the tap and providing clean water for drinking and cooking.
 However, they only treat one water outlet.
-Whole home systems filter a wider range of contaminants from all water sources in a home.
+Whole home systems filter a more comprehensive range of contaminants from all water sources in a home.
 Their centralised design leads to more thorough and consistent filtration.

 Convenience

-Point-of-use filters are convenient with simple installation and maintenance.
-But filters must be changed frequently and installed at multiple taps.
-Whole home systems require professional installation and space for equipment.
-But they provide filtered water from every tap with less frequent filter changes.
+Point-of-use filters are convenient and require simple installation and maintenance.
+However, filters must be changed frequently and installed at multiple taps.
+Whole-home systems require professional installation and space for equipment, but they provide filtered water from every tap with fewer filter changes.

 Cost

-Point-of-use is more affordable upfront and for replacement filters.
-But the costs add up with multiple installations.
-Whole home systems carry a large upfront cost for equipment and installation.
-But they require fewer filter replacements for the entire home.
+Point-of-use systems are more affordable upfront and for replacement filters, but the costs add up with multiple installations.
+Whole-home systems carry a high upfront cost for equipment and installation but require fewer filter replacements for the entire home.

 Recommendations For Deciding What Is Best For Your Home

-When choosing between point-of-use and whole-home systems, consider your budget, home size, and current water quality.
+Consider your budget, home size, and water quality when choosing between point-of-use and whole-home systems.
 Point-of-use works well for smaller homes and apartments, supplemental filtration, or if you rent.

 The lower upfront costs and easy installation make point-of-use a great temporary solution.
-However, a whole home system is likely better for larger homes with families, poor water quality, or hard water issues.
+However, a whole home system is likely better for larger homes with families, poor water quality, or problematic water issues.

 Glass Of Water